Updated electrical design of the Diagnostic Neutral Beam Injector in RFX-mod2: Acknowledgments

 \section{Acknowledgments}

-This work has been funded by the European Union - NextGenerationEU (Mission 4, Component 2, CUP B53C22003070006).
+This work has been carried out within the framework of Italian National Recovery and Resilience Plan (NRRP), funded by the European Union — NextGenerationEU (Mission 4, Component 2, Investment 3.1—Area ESFRI Energy—Call for tender No. 3264 of 28-12-2021 of Italian University and Research Ministry (MUR), Project ID IR0000007, MUR Concession Decree No. 243 of 04/08/2022, CUP B53C22003070006, ‘NEFERTARI - New Equipment for Fusion Experimental Research and Technological Advancements with Rfx Infrastructure’).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.

 The authors thank J. Stirling (Tokamak Energy Ltd), A. N. Karpushov and A. Listopad (EPFL) for the fruitful discussions and information exchange on DNBI technology.